 Vegan Canary Islands Accommodation

 For meat-free lodging, book an apartment, rural house, or villa.
 Above all, define your menu by what you rustle up in the kitchen.
 Check out Airbnb’s Canary Islands selection.
-There are also many hostels and self-catering apartments attached to hotel complexes in the Canaries.
-For a more memorable stay, you could always rent a cave house with Gran Canaria’s Artenatur in the Bedrock-like Artenara.
+Consult a national specialist in Spain-Holiday.com.
+Or rent a cave house with Gran Canaria’s Artenatur in the Bedrock-like Artenara.

 There are more vegan-friendly hotels on Fuerteventura, Gran Canaria, Lanzarote, and Tenerife.
 These are popular tourist havens, after all.
 But the smaller El Hierro, La Graciosa, La Gomera, and La Palma also welcome vegans.